eightfeet/wc-wheel-lottery/README.md

 # wc-wheel-lottery

-The `wc-wheel-lottery` is a high-performance lottery component.
+The `wc-wheel-lottery` is a high-performance lottery webcomponent.

 ## 🎡 Demo